Kneschtie/Relay_Controll/README.md

 # Relay_Controll

-This repisitory will support Raspberry Pi 3B+ and Raspberry Pi 4B The other Pi's i didn't tested, they probably also work.
-I also a windows pc, so it can diver
+This repisitory will support Raspberry Pi 3B+ and Raspberry Pi 4B.
+I didn't tested the other Pi's i didn't tested, they probably also work.
+I also use a windows pc, so it can diver

 ## Setting up your Raspberry Pi: